HenriQA/Kubernetes/README.md

    ```
   Make a note of the final line (`kubeadm join --token <token> <master-ip>`).
 You will use this kubeadm join command to add nodes to your master.
 ### 3. Installing a pod network
   You now need to install a pod network.
-This will let your pods communicate with each other accross nodes as well as start kube-dns start
+This will let your pods communicate with each other accross nodes as well as start kube-dns.

   To install the "Weave Net" add-on run:
   ```